 I'm Riel.
 I've been quilting for almost four years.
 I love selvage quilting, free piecing, bright colours, scraps ...
 I pretty much make up all my own designs, but I must say that lately I am drawn more and more to trying a few traditional blocks too.

 Quilting is my hobby.
 By day I am a writer and Mom.

-All contents, photographs and written text, are Copyright 2010-2013 Riel Nason.
-Links to my blog are welcome and greatly appreciated.
-(Finding out that someone liked something on here enough to link to it really makes my day!)
+All contents, photographs and written text, are Copyright 2010-2014 Riel Nason.
+Links to my blog are welcome.
 However, beyond a single photo used only to promote a link here, please do not republish any photos or text without checking in with me first.
 Thanks so much!